vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 _required_

+Unit testing is a fundamental part of software developmenet.
+The underlying idea is tests the smallest units of code, in isolation from others.
+This makes it easy to refactor, add new features, or track down bugs.
+Vue's [single-file components](./single-file-components.html), it is straight forward to write unit tests for components in isolation.
 1. Articulate the problem in a sentence or two.
 2. Explain the simplest possible solution in a sentence or two.
 3. Show a small code sample.